Aliases for ATXN2 Gene

 GeneCards Summary for ATXN2 Gene

 ATXN2 (Ataxin 2) is a Protein Coding gene.
 Diseases associated with ATXN2 include Spinocerebellar Ataxia 2 and Parkinson Disease, Late-Onset.
-Among its related pathways are Spinocerebellar ataxia and EGF/EGFR Signaling Pathway.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Akt Signaling.
 Gene Ontology (GO) annotations related to this gene include protein C-terminus binding.
 An important paralog of this gene is ATXN2L.

 UniProtKB/Swiss-Prot Summary for ATXN2 Gene